Preimage problems for deterministic finite automata: Extending large subsets

-Now consider the other direction.
-Suppose for a contradiction that $q$ is avoidable, but there is no state $p \in Q \setminus \{q\}$ such that $\{q,p\}$ can be compressed.
-Let $u$ be a word of the minimal rank in $\mathrsfs{A}$, and $v$ be a word that avoids $q$.
+Now, consider the other direction.
+Suppose for a~contradiction that a state $q \in Q$ is avoidable, but there is no state $p \in Q \setminus \{q\}$ such that $\{q,p\}$ can be compressed.
+Let $u$ be a~word of the minimal rank in $\mathrsfs{A}$, and $v$ be a~word that avoids $q$.
 Then $w=uv$ has the same rank and also avoids $q$.
-Let $\sim$ be the equivalence relation defined by
+Let $\sim$ be the equivalence relation on $Q$ defined with a word $w$ as follows:

 The equivalence class $[p]_\sim$ for $p \in Q$ is $(p\cdot w)\cdot w^{-1}$.
-There are $|Q/{\sim}|=|Q\cdot w|$ equivalence classes and one of them is $\{q\}$, since $q$ does not belong to a compressible pair of states.
-For every state $p \in Q$, we know that $|(Q\cdot w) \cap [p]_\sim| \le 1$, because $[p]_\sim$ is compressed by $w$ to a singleton and $Q\cdot w$ cannot be compressed by any word.
+There are $|Q/{\sim}|=|Q\cdot w|$ equivalence classes and one of them is $\{q\}$, since $q$ does not belong to a~compressible pair of states.
+For every state $p \in Q$, we know that $|(Q\cdot w) \cap [p]_\sim| \le 1$, because $[p]_\sim$ is compressed by $w$ to a~singleton and $Q\cdot w$ cannot be compressed by any word.
 Note that every state $r \in Q\cdot w$ belongs to some class $[p]_\sim$.
-From the equality $|Q/\sim|=|Q\cdot w|$ we conclude that for every class $[p]_\sim$ there is a state $r \in (Q\cdot w) \cap [p]_\sim$, thus $|(Q\cdot w) \cap [p]_\sim| = 1$.
+From the equality $|Q/\sim|=|Q\cdot w|$ we conclude that for every class $[p]_\sim$ there is a~state $r \in (Q\cdot w) \cap [p]_\sim$, thus $|(Q\cdot w) \cap [p]_\sim| = 1$.
 In particular, $1=|(Q\cdot w) \cap [q]_\sim|=|(Q\cdot w) \cap \{q\}|$.
 This contradicts that $w$ avoids $q$. \end{proof}

-Note that if $\mathrsfs{A}$ is not strongly connected, then every state from a strongly connected component that is not a sink can be avoided.
-If a state belongs to a sink component, then we can consider the sub-automaton of this sink component, and by Theorem~\ref{thm:avoiding_characterization} we know that given $q \in Q$, it is sufficient to check whether $q$ belongs to a compressible pair of states.
-Hence, Problem~\ref{pbm:avoidable_state} can be solved using the well-known algorithm \cite{Ep1990} computing the pair automaton and performing a breadth-first search with inverse edges on the pairs of states.
+Note that if $\mathrsfs{A}$ is not strongly connected, then every state from a~strongly connected component that is not a~sink can be avoided.
+If a~state belongs to a~sink component, then we can consider the sub-automaton of this sink component, and by Theorem~\ref{thm:avoiding_characterization} we know that given $q \in Q$, it is sufficient to check whether $q$ belongs to a~compressible pair of states.
+Hence, Problem~\ref{pbm:avoidable_state} can be solved using the well-known algorithm (stage~1 in the proof of~\cite[Theorem~5]{Ep1990}) computing the pair automaton and performing a~breadth-first search with inverse edges on the pairs of states.
 It works in $\O(|\Sigma|n^2)$ time and $\O(n^2+|\Sigma|n)$ space.

-We note that in a synchronizing automaton all states are avoidable except a \emph{sink state}, which is a state $q$ such that $q\cdot a=q$ for all $a \in \Sigma$.
-We can check this condition and hence verify if a state is avoidable in a synchronizing automaton in $\O(|\Sigma|)$ time.
+We note that in a~synchronizing automaton all states are avoidable except a \emph{sink state}, which is a~state $q$ such that $q\cdot a=q$ for all $a \in \Sigma$.
+We can check this condition and hence verify if a~state is avoidable in a~synchronizing automaton in $\O(|\Sigma|)$ time.